Note: information on this page refers to Ceylon 1.2, not to the current release.

 [Float,Float,String] point = [0.0, 0.0, "origin"];

-This tuple contains two Float
+This tuple contains two Floats followed by a String.
+That information

-is captured in its static type, [Float,Float,String]
+is captured in its static type, [Float,Float,String].

 Each link of the list is an instance of the class